Best practices to secure against a data breach

 HOW DO VULNERABILITY SCANNERS WORK?

-Unlike antivirus software, vulnerability scanner doesn’t check every network file.
+Unlike antivirus software, a vulnerability scanner doesn’t check every network file.
 Your scanner must be configured to scan specific interfaces, such as internal or external IP addresses (e.g., ports and services), for vulnerabilities.

 These if-then scenarios should identify system settings or actions that could lead to system exploitation.
-For example, if your scan checks for outdated operating system versions and discovers an Windows XP operating system on a workstation, it will flag the operating system as vulnerable.
+For example, if your scan checks for outdated operating system versions and discovers a Windows XP operating system on a workstation, it will flag the operating system as vulnerable.

 7 TIPS TO MANAGE VULNERABILITIES

-When managing your network security, a vulnerability management plan is vital for your organization’s security and compliance efforts.
+A vulnerability management plan is vital for your organization’s security and compliance efforts.
 Follow these 7 tips to best discover existing and potential weaknesses in your network.

-1. CONFIRM YOUR SCOPE
+1. DEFINE YOUR ENVIRONMENT

-- POS devices
+- Tablets/smart phones/mobile devices

 2. RUN EXTERNAL VULNERABILITY SCANS